MichelleOha/Michelle-CoderAcademy.github.io/README.md

 ![image](./assets/about-me-page.png)
 ![image](./assets/about-me-page2.png)

-I have included a photo of myself the user recognises me as it is the same image I have used in my linkedin profile.
+I have included a photo of myself so that the user recognises who I am as it is the same photo I have used in my linkedin profile.
 I have given a brief paragraph on my experience.
 I have a resume button in lavender encouraging the user to click on it which will then open a PDF of a mock resume for them to access and read.
 Under that I have listed my tertiary qualifications and an original sketch.

 _Contact Page_
 ![image](./assets/contacts-page.png)

-I have created a contact form so that there is minimal effort on the users behalf to have to contact me.
+I have created a contact form so that there is minimal effort on the users behalf to have to engage and contact me.
 I have used lavender for the submit button so it is clearly visible to the user.
 At the bottom of the page I have inserted another original sketch of my location.

 _Top of the Blog Page_
 ![image](./assets/blogs-page.png)

-The user can select one of the blogs from the list at the top of the page (under the Blogs heading) which has a link directing them start to that particular blog on the page.
+The user can select one of the blogs from the list at the top of the page (under the Blogs heading) which has a link directing them start to that particular blog on the same page.

 **My Tech Stack**